choco-tyranno/TIL/Java/Nested-class.md

+## Diff between 'Non-static member class' and 'Static member class'

+> val N : 'Non-static member class'
+> val S : 'Static member class'
+>
+> + N can access to reference of outer class.
+But S is not.
+>   -> It means N cannot be exist without outer class.
+However S is not.
+> + Creating N instance is depends on outer class instance.

 ## See: Static members

 > Static members are those which belongs to the class and you can access these members without instantiating the class.